Federal Work Study FAQs

 - Undergraduate students must be enrolled for at least 6 semester hours (half-time).
 If you drop some classes and fall below half-time, your FWS appointment may be terminated.

-- If you plan on attending summer school sessions, there will be an opportunity to apply for a separate summer SSE award.
+- If you plan on enrolling in a summer semester, there will be an opportunity to apply for a separate summer SWS award.
 Begin to look for this opportunity through notification from the USFAS office in the latter part of the spring term.
-Any of your unused FWS award money from fall/spring cannot be carried over to your summer term.
+If awarded SWS, keep in mind that this is a separate award from your FWS.
+Unused FWS award money from fall/spring cannot be carried over to your summer term.

-- And, just so you know... in the very rare situations where supervisors feel students have intentionally violated USF rules and policy, they will refer the matter to the appropriate agencies (Student Relations, Student Judicial Services, USF Human Resources Office, The Equal Opportunities Office, or the University Police) for investigation and disciplinary action as appropriate.
+- In the very rare situations where supervisors feel students have intentionally violated USF rules and policy, the supervisor will refer the matter to the appropriate agencies for investigation and disciplinary action as appropriate.
+This could include Student Relations, Student Judicial Services, USF Human Resources Office, The Equal Opportunities Office, or the University Police.
+For questions about cases like these, you may consider reaching out to: Student Rights & Responsibilities 813-974-9443; SOCAT 813-974-6130; USF Ombuds Office 813-974-0835.

 For questions related to...

 See your Financial Aid Advisor in the USFAS office or call (813) 974-4700.

 Contact our Student Employment team or call Career Services at 813-974-2171.

 Visit Career Express during the walk-in hours.

 Contact your supervisor for questions about your schedule, pay, time off, and job performance.